More In This Category

 critical

 Philadelphia, PA personal injury attorney Leon Aussprung M.D., ESQ. talks about why he became a lawyer and the most common piece of advice that he gives to his clients.
-The path to becoming a trial attorney for this individual was somewhat serendipitous.
-Initially, they began their career as a physician, practicing as a pediatrician at a major children’s hospital.
-After completing their residency program, they contemplated their future and considered whether to subspecialize in a specific area of pediatrics.
-However, they ultimately realized that their true interest lay in the legal field.
-Initially, they thought about transitioning into healthcare administration, aspiring to become the CEO of a hospital or work within the medical field in some capacity.
+He shares that his path to becoming a trial attorney was largely serendipitous.
+Originally trained and practicing as a pediatrician at a major children’s hospital, he contemplated further sub specialization after completing his residency.
+However, he realized his true interest lay in the legal field, initially considering a career in healthcare administration or hospital leadership.